Unit 6 - Practice Quiz

 B. It is computationally difficult

-C. It cannot be used for prediction
+D. It cannot be used for prediction

 27 If the correlation coefficient for a linear fit is 0.98, this indicates:

-A. A strong positive linear relationship
+A. A strong negative linear relationship

-B. A strong negative linear relationship
+B. No linear relationship

-C. No linear relationship
+C. A weak positive linear relationship

-D. A weak positive linear relationship
+D. A strong positive linear relationship

 28 Which of the following represents the linearized form of the power model ?